aces/Loris/CONTRIBUTING.md

 We'd love to have you contribute to Loris.
 The first thing you should do before contributing is probably sign up for the [LORIS developers' mailing list](http://www.bic.mni.mcgill.ca/mailman/listinfo/loris-dev).

+## Development branches

+Pull requests should be based on and sent to the VERSIONNUMBER-dev branch of the version that your bug fix (or feature) is targetting.
+The master branch is reserved for stable releases.

 ## Code Contributions

 If you'd like to contribute code, here are some things to keep in mind.